-Additional outputs are an Aerosol Optical Thickness (AOT) map, a Water Vapour (WV) map and a Scene Classification Map (SCM) together with Quality Indicators (QI) for cloud and snow probabilities at 60 m resolution.
-Level-2A output image products will be resampled and generated with an equal spatial resolution for all bands (10 m, 20 m or 60 m).
-A 10 m resolution product contains the spectral bands 2, 3, 4 and 8 and an AOT map resampled from 20 m.
-A 20 m product contains bands 2 - 7, the bands 8A, 11 and 12 and an AOT and WV map.
-A 60 m product contains all components of the 20 m product and additionally the 60 m bands 1 and 9.
-The cirrus band 10 will be omitted, as it does not contain surface information.
+Additional outputs are an Aerosol Optical Thickness (AOT) map, a Water Vapour (WV) map and a Scene Classification (SCL) map together with Quality Indicators (QI) for cloud and snow probabilities at 60 m resolution.
+Level-2A output image products are resampled and generated with an equal spatial resolution for all bands (10 m, 20 m or 60 m).
+Standard distributed products contain the envelope of all resolutions in three distinct folders:

 Water vapour retrieval over land is performed with the Atmospheric Pre-corrected Differential Absorption (APDA) algorithm [R4] which is applied to the two SENTINEL-2 bands (B8a, and B9).
 Band 8a is the reference channel in an atmospheric window region.
 Band 9 is the measurement channel in the absorption region.
 The absorption depth is evaluated in the way that the radiance is calculated for an atmosphere with no water vapour assuming that the surface reflectance for the measurement channel is the same as for the reference channel.
 The absorption depth is then a measure of the water vapour column content.